- Live Rates

-As of early 2020, Denver, CO has a median home value of approximately $454,900.
-This is just a bit higher than the median home price of homes in the state of Colorado, which sits at $401,500.
+As of spring 2021, Denver, CO has a median home value of approximately $505,516.
+This is just a bit higher than the median home price of homes in the state of Colorado, which sits at $449,182.
 While not exactly cheap, it’s actually a decent price compared to other major markets in the Pacific Northwest.
-Seattle, for instance, has a median home price of $752,100.
+Seattle, for instance, has a median home price of $816,718.

-Right now, the real estate market in Denver is cool, with prices having increased a mere 0.4% over the past year.
-That said, things are expected to pick up in terms of home prices in Denver.
-According to Zillow, prices are anticipated to increase 3.6% over the next year.
+Right now, the real estate market in Denver is hot, with prices having increased 7.8% over the past year.
+Things are expected to go along much the same lines in terms of home prices in Denver.

 Lenders look at a number of factors related to your financial profile when determining whether or not to approve you for a mortgage in Denver.
 Even if you are approved, your financial health will also dictate the type of interest rate you may be offered.
 And out of all factors looked at, your credit score is perhaps the most important.